CRC-Aided High-Rate Convolutional Codes With Short Blocklengths for List Decoding: Introduction

-In \cite{Yang2021}, Yang \emph{et al.} proposed the CRC-aided CCs as a powerful short blocklength code for binary-input (BI) additive white Gaussian noise (AWGN) channels.
-In \cite{Yang2021}, the convolutional encoder of interest has rate-$1/n$ and is either zero-terminated (ZT) or TB.
-In order to construct a good CRC-aided CC, Yang \emph{et al.} selects a CC that maximizes its minimum distance and designs a \emph{distance-spectrum optimal} (DSO) CRC generator polynomial for the given CC.
-The resulting concatenated code generated by the DSO CRC polynomial and the convolutional encoder is a good CRC-aided CC.
+In \cite{Yang2022}, Yang \emph{et al.} proposed CRC-aided CCs as a powerful short blocklength code for binary-input (BI) additive white Gaussian noise (AWGN) channels.
+The convolutional encoder of interest has rate-$1/n$ and is either zero-terminated (ZT) or TB.
+Yang \emph{et al.} seek to design a \emph{distance-spectrum optimal} (DSO) CRC polynomial that minimizes frame error rate (FER) at a specified signal-to-noise ratio.
+For high SNR this is often equivalent to selecting the CRC polynomial that maximizes the minimum distance and minimizes the number of nearest neighbors for the resulting concatenated code.
+This design follows the approach of Lou {\em et. al.} \cite{Lou2015} for designing CRC polynomials matched to the CC for improved error detection.

-The nature of the concatenation naturally permits the use of the serial list Viterbi decoding (SLVD), an efficient algorithm originally proposed by Seshadri and Sundberg \cite{Seshadri1994}.
-Yang \emph{et al.} showed that the expected list rank of SLVD of the CRC-aided CC is small at high SNR where the target error probability is low, thus achieving a low average decoding complexity at the operating point of interest.
-Yang \emph{et al.} demonstrated that several concatenated codes generated by the DSO CRC polynomial and the TBCC, or in short, CRC-TBCCs, approach the RCU bound.
-In \cite{Schiavone2021}, Schiavone extended this line of work by looking at the parallel list Viterbi decoding with a bounded list size.
+The presence of a CRC facilitates the use of the serial list Viterbi decoding (SLVD), an efficient algorithm originally proposed by Seshadri and Sundberg \cite{Seshadri1994}.
+Yang \emph{et al.} \cite{Yang2022} showed that the expected list rank of SLVD of the CRC-aided CC is small at high SNR, thus achieving a low average decoding complexity at operating points of common interest.
+Yang \emph{et al.} \cite{Yang2022} demonstrated that these concatenated codes can approach the RCU bound.
+In \cite{Schiavone2021,Schiavone2023}, Schiavone extended this line of work by looking at the parallel list Viterbi decoding and applying this perspective to legacy coding.
 In our precursor conference paper \cite{Sui2022}, this framework is extended to rate-$(n-1)/n$ CCs and the resulting concatenated code is able to approach the RCU bound with a low decoding complexity as well.

-In this paper, we present designs of good CRC-aided CCs for rate-$(n-1)/n$ CCs at short blocklengths for the BI-AWGN channel, where the CC is either ZT or TB.
-We consider systematic, rate-$(n-1)/n$ convolutional encoders.
-The resulting concatenated codes are respectively called a CRC-ZTCC and CRC-TBCC.
-We assume that SLVD has a sufficiently large list size such that no negative acknowledgement is produced.
-Thus, SLVD is an implementation of maximum-likelihood decoding.
-The frame error rate (FER) is in fact the undetected error probability.
-Simulations show that in the short-blocklength regime, our rate-$(n-1)/n$ CRC-TBCCs' performance is close to the RCU bound.

-A work related to this line of research is that of Karimzadeh \& Vu \cite{Karimzadeh2020}.
-They considered designing the optimal CRC polynomial for multi-input CCs.
-In their framework, the information sequence is first divided into $(n-1)$ streams, one for each input rail, and they aim at designing optimal CRC polynomial for each rail.
-Unlike their architecture, in this paper, the information sequence is first encoded with a single CRC polynomial and is then divided into $(n-1)$ streams.